a-sit-plus/cidre/README.md

 * `fun Netmask.toPrefix(): Prefix` converting a netmask into its CIDR prefix length.
 * `ByteArray.toShortArray(bigEndian: Boolean = true): ShortArray` grouping pairs of bytes into a short.
 Useful to get IPv6 hextets from octets.

+The full list of low-level ops can be found [here](https://a-sit-plus.github.io/cidre/cidre/at.asitplus.cidre.byteops/).

 ## Roadmap
-- More comprehensive tests
+- More comprehensive tests for low-level ops
-- Address range enumeration
 - Subnet enumeration (absolute and relative, e.g., `/24` or “+2 bits”)
 - Supernetting helpers (absolute and relative)
-- Overlap and adjacency checks
-- Safe aggregation of adjacent/overlapping ranges where possible and merging of networks
+- Some more comprehensive tests, covering subnetting and supernetting
+- As required/sensible, once API is stable, and tests are comprehensive: performance optimization
+- Even More comprehensive tests and benchmarks, ensuring optimizations are not misguided and indeed improve performance

+Note that the API is still subject to subtle changes and the inner workings may be completely overhauled at some point, if deemed sensible.

 ## Contributing
 External contributions are greatly appreciated!